Adr-hyng-OSS/Lumber-Axe/README.md

 - Negate the accreditation of the original author.
 - Take the author's code, works, and textures just to republish them as your own.

-**Lumber Jack** is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License by @adrhyng.
+**Lumber Jack** is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License by @Adr-hyng.
 Permissions that extend beyond the scope of this license may be obtained from [Twitter](https://twitter.com/h_YanG_0A "My Twitter Account") or [Discord](Adriancc#0616 "Adriancc#0616").